Prat-Codez/Rock-Paper-Scissors__Game/README.md

 # Rock-Paper-Scissors__Game
-This game is been coded in python.
+This game has been coded in python.
+It will also tell you the amount of times you have won or the computer.